gridap/GridapDistributed.jl/README.md

 `GridapDistributed.jl` is _not_ a library of parallel linear solvers.
 The linear solver kernel within `GridapDistributed.jl`, defined with the backslash operator `\`, is just a sparse LU solver applied to the global system gathered on a master task (not scalable, but very useful for testing and debug purposes).

-We provide the full set of scalable linear and nonlinear solvers in the [PETSc](https://petsc.org/release/) in the package [`GridapPETSc.jl`](https://github.com/gridap/GridapPETSc.jl).
-One can find in the `test/` folder of `GridapPETSc` some examples that combine `GridapDistributed` with `PETSc` solver.
+We provide the full set of scalable linear and nonlinear solvers in the [PETSc](https://petsc.org/release/) library in [`GridapPETSc.jl`](https://github.com/gridap/GridapPETSc.jl).
+For an example which combines `GridapDistributed` with `GridapPETSc.jl`, we refer to the following [tutorial](https://gridap.github.io/Tutorials/dev/pages/t016_poisson_distributed/).
+Additional examples can be found in the `test/` folder of `GridapPETSc`.
 Other linear solver libraries on top of `GridapDistributed` can be developed in the future.

 ## Partitioned meshes

 `GridapDistributed.jl` provides a built-in parallel generator of Cartesian-like meshes of arbitrary-dimensional, topologically n-cube domains.

 Distributed unstructured meshes are generated using [`GridapGmsh.jl`](https://github.com/gridap/GridapGmsh.jl).
-Examples of distributed solvers on unstructured meshes that combine `GridapDistributed`, `GridapGmsh` and `GridapPETSc` can be found in the `demo/` folder of `GridapGmsh`.

 We also refer to [`GridapP4est.jl`](https://github.com/gridap/GridapP4est.jl), for peta-scale handling of meshes which can be decomposed as forest of quadtrees/octrees of the computational domain.
+Examples of distributed solvers that combine all these building blocks can be found in the following [tutorial](https://gridap.github.io/Tutorials/dev/pages/t016_poisson_distributed/).

 ## A more complex example